geopm/geopm/integration/apps/hpl_cpu/README.md

 Lower percentages can be used to run fast tests.

 The benchmark implementation here allows node sizes of 1, 2, 4, 8 and 16.

+# HPL Threading

+HPL uses MPI/OpenMP parallelism where each MPI rank creates a certain number of OpenMP threads, which is defined by the benchmark user.
+In this case, we choose to use all available physical cores in the node.
+Also, HPL does not benefit from hyper-threads, which should be turned off.

+This would normally be done by setting the following environment variables (assuming there are 44 cores per node in this example):

+    $ export KMP_HW_SUBSET=1t # forces 1 thread per core to be used
+    $ export OMP_NUM_THREADS=44 # number of cores per node
+    $ export MKL_NUM_THREADS=44 # matches with above, effective if linked against MKL.

+MKL_NUM_THREADS is used by the MKL libraries to determine how many threads are used per rank.

+In the GEOPM integration infrastructure, OMP_NUM_THREADS is inferred from the get_cpu_per_rank function of AppConf base class.
+This is set to the number of cores per node inside the HplCpuAppConf class in hpl_cpu.py.

+Similarly hyper-threading is turned off via --geopm-hyperthreads-disable in the HplCpuAppConf.get_custom_geopm_args function.

+Finally, the specific way that HPL is written does not allow GEOPM to start in process control mode (i.e. GEOPM cannot start a separate MPI process to run its control loop).
+Therefore GEOPM is started in application-mode where it shares a core with the app.
+This is done via --geopm-ctl=application in the HplCpuAppConf.get_custom_geopm_args function.